 The works included site clearance, service diversions, bulk earthworks and construction of twin box culverts underneath the railway lines over the Christmas holiday period (which we completed ahead of schedule and to Kiwi Rail standards).
 We also did drainage, gabion wall construction, fencing, bespoke guardrail and anti-access covers, reinstatement and landscaping.

-- United Civil Construction liaised closely with Kiwi Rail to ensure there was no unplanned disruption to the rail service and completed construction of the twin box culvert structure ahead of schedule to Kiwi Rail standards.
+- close liaison with Kiwi Rail to ensure there was no unplanned disruption to the rail service

-- The scope of works included manufacture of the precast box culvert units weighing 13 tonne each, precast concrete wall panels and in-situ concrete works to form the culvert crossing and inlet/outlet structures in the Kiwi Rail Yard.
+- manufacture of the precast box culvert units weighing 13 tonne each, precast concrete wall panels and insitu concrete works to form the culvert crossing and inlet/outlet structures in the Kiwi Rail yard

-- Service diversions were required to facilitate construction of the new flood channel.
-All traffic management and erosion and sediment control measures were planned and managed by United Civil personnel.
+- service diversions were required to facilitate construction of the new flood channel – all traffic management, erosion and sediment control measures were planned and managed by us.

 This was a challenging project with all works undertaken in close proximity to existing Kiwi Rail infrastructure.